bmgratch/arsTools/README.md

 grogCraft2.py is my grog handling software.
 It can load from csv *(currently set to test-grogs.csv)* and save *(currently to new-test-grogs.csv)*.
 In the program, you can create new grogs, view and list your grogs, delete a grog, and age your grogs up (single or all).

+massAge.py is a python script which imports a covenant.csv and exports a new_covenant.csv one year later.

 Plans to do:

-Set grogs for different aging speeds. (goats!)
+Set grogs for different aging speeds. (goats!) ** ageSpeed added, does not cause errors, does not do anything yet. ** Change csv into tsv, preserve history.
-Make a script that just ingests a csv and ages everything 1 year. (for keras nisi) Change csv into tsv, preserve history.